tessel/bleadvertise/README.md

 *pairingRandomizerR256* - An array of hex strings

-*serviceUUID32* - An array of hex strings
+*serviceUUID32* - An array of 32 bit UUID hex strings

-*serviceUUID128* - An array of hex strings
+*serviceUUID128* - An array of 128 bit UUID hex strings

 *_3dInfo* - An array of bytes or Buffer